StrawChannel95/apocalyptic-wonderland.github.io/README.md

 You must do this for Wabbajack to work.
 If your game was previously set to non-English, make sure to verify your files on Steam after fixing it.
 There is no support for non-English TTW.

 Open the `Steam Properties` window, navigate to the `Language` tab, and select `English` from the dropdown menu.

+# GOG Config

+Inside the game folders of both Fallout 3 and New Vegas there will be a file known as `unins000`.
+Run it and it will activate the uninstaller, completely uninstall the game, and then reinstall it from GOG (Make sure to delete any extra INI files in Documents:\My Games:\Fallout3 and Documents:\My Games:\FalloutNV).

 # Using Wabbajack